Lyon-Ynov-Campus/YTrack/subjects/wssolver/Readme.md

 All the possible words have to be found.

-The Words to find can only be in line , Column or Diagonal like so :
+The Words to find can only be contained in all the lines , Columns or Diagonals like so :

 ![](SolverVector.png)